AdobeDocs/id-service.en/help/release-notes/notes-2017.md

 # 2017 Release Notes {#release-notes}

-Feature releases, updates, or changes to the Experience Cloud ID service for 2017.
+Feature releases, updates, or changes to the Experience Platform Identity Service for 2017.

 These changes are also captured in the [Experience Cloud Release notes](https://marketing.adobe.com/resources/help/en_US/whatsnew/).
 For older ID service release notes, see the [previous release notes](https://marketing.adobe.com/resources/help/en_US/whatsnew/?f=c_legacy_releases.html) or the links at the bottom of this page.